 What are the rates and do I need to make a reservation for in-person classes?

-New students get TWO WEEKS UNLIMITED yoga for $29!
+New students get ONE WEEK UNLIMITED yoga for $19!
 You can come in and try out different styles and teachers and find the perfect fit for your needs.
 You do not need to make a reservation for a regularly scheduled group class.
 Some classes get more crowded than others so be sure to arrive 10 minutes early to get settled.
 Special events, workshops and series do require advanced registration and payment.
 Once your month is done, we have many other pricing options to fit your budget

 Where do I park?